AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 ![Different false things proved to be true](https://zestedesavoir.com:443/media/galleries/2584/8bb12c3f-5da7-4f44-a889-fa5df0ab8e7a.png)

-Of course, this example is extreme, we would write such an axiom.
-The problem is in fact that it is really easy to write an axiomatic definition that is subtely false when we express more complex properties, or adding assumptions about the global state of the system.
+Of course, this example is extreme, we would not write such an axiom.
+The problem is in fact that it is really easy to write an axiomatic definition that is subtly false when we express more complex properties, or adding assumptions about the global state of the system.

-When we start to create axiomatic definitions, it is worth adding assertions or postconditions requiring a proof of false that we exppect to fail to ensure that the definition is not inconsistent.
-However, it is often not enough !
-If the subtlety that creates the inconsistency is enough hard to find, provers could need a lot of informations other than the axiomatic definition itself to be able to find and use the inconsistency, we then need to always be careful !
+When we start to create axiomatic definitions, it is worth adding assertions or postconditions requiring a proof of false that we expect to fail to ensure that the definition is not inconsistent.
+However, it is often not enough!
+If the subtlety that creates the inconsistency is hard enough to find, provers could need a lot of information other than the axiomatic definition itself to be able to find and use the inconsistency, we then need to always be careful!

 More specifically, specifying the values read by a function or a predicate is important for the consistency of an axiomatic definition.
-Indeed, as previsouly explained, if we do not specify what is read when a pointer is recieved, an update of a value inside the array do not invalidate a property known about the content of the array.
+Indeed, as previously explained, if we do not specify what is read when a pointer is received, an update of a value inside the array do not invalidate a property known about the content of the array.
 In such a case, the proof is performed but since the axiom do not talk about the content of the array, we do not prove anything.